superlinked/VectorHub/docs/use_cases/recommender_systems.md

 ## A real world use case

-We evaluated an ALS matrix factorization model with genre dummy users on an audio-on-demand platform with over 250k items (genres such as "comedy", "documentary", etc.).
+We evaluated an ALS matrix factorization model with genre dummy users on an audio-on-demand platform with over 250k items (genres such as "comedy," "documentary," etc.).
 Compared to their production system, adding dummy nodes increased recommendation accuracy by over 10%.
 Obviously, the addition of dummy nodes increases computational and memory complexity, but in most cases this is a negligible compromise, given the scarcity of side information.
 Though the platform we evaluated had over 250K items in the catalog, there were only a few hundred item categories.

 ## Numerical data as side information